-- Literacy: principles of literacy; intervention of written language disorders; literacy programmes in high-risk populations; team approaches. - Principles of outcome-based education in South Africa; principles of reading development and support; inclusive education.
-The role of the speech-language therapist in the educational setting.
-Application of current education policy and legislation. - New theories and research in speech-language therapy. - Most important approaches to ethical decision making (rule morality, consequentialism, virtue ethics) and methods for ethical decision making. - Secondary professional functions e.g. the speech-language therapist as a consultant in the public, non-governmental and private sectors; forensic practice in speech-language therapy; morals and ethics of professional practice; education and training of other registered professionals; management functions: planning, organising, implementing and monitoring; resource management: personnel, finances, technical, equipment.

-- Advanced theories and research in speech-language therapy; application within the context of services in South Africa. - Technological developments for intervention and rehabilitation.
+- New theories and research in speech-language therapy. - Most important approaches to ethical decision making (rule morality, consequentialism, virtue ethics) and methods for ethical decision making. - Secondary professional functions, e.g. the speech-language therapist as a consultant in the public, non-governmental and private sectors; forensic practice in speech-language therapy; morals and ethics of professional practice; education and training of other registered professionals; management functions: planning, organising, implementing and monitoring; resource management: personnel, finances, technical, equipment. - Advanced theories and research in speech-language therapy; application within the context of services in South Africa. - Technological developments in intervention and rehabilitation.

-The aim of the module is to assist students with respect to the Health in Context 111 module of the MB,ChB foundation phase and especially the theme, Risk Factors of Disease and Health Improvement.
+65765 STATISTICAL CONCEPTS AND COMPUTER SKILLS 197 12 Statistical Concepts and Computer Skills 2L, 2P T The aim of the module is to assist students with respect to the Health in Context 111 module of the MB,ChB foundation phase and especially the theme, Risk Factors of Disease and Health Improvement.
 Basic knowledge of measuring health and disease is acquired, risk factors are determined and the principles of health improvement and evidence-based medicine are mastered on a basic level.
 Students with a disadvantage in computer skills will benefit from this module, which includes education in Webstudies, the intranet, e-mail and operating systems of the University, and the internet and search engines.
 Emphasis is on managing clinical data, which includes gathering, saving, ordering and graphical displaying thereof.
 The focus is on computer skills with an emphasis on the use of Microsoft Word and Microsoft Excel to analyse data statistically and to write a report on the findings.
 Relevant concepts and the underlying principles of the statistical analysis of a set of data with computer software are explained, including the terminology of introductory and descriptive Biostatistics and Epidemiology.

-Generic language skills, such as listening skills, professional oral presentations, reading techniques, academic writing skills and thinking skills, will be developed within the context of studies in the Health Sciences.
-Elementary research techniques will be addressed and study
+55204 STRA-TEGIC COMMUNICATION 199 16 Communication Skills 4L T Generic language skills, such as listening skills, professional oral presentations, reading techniques, academic writing skills and thinking skills, will be developed within the context of studies in the Health Sciences.
+Elementary research techniques will be addressed and study skills will be refreshed throughout.